 This sections deals with TFT controller based system where the display is connected using parallel RGB lines and VSYNC/HSYNC/DE control signals.

 Traditionally, double buffering is used on these systems to avoid the risk of screen tearing.
 With double buffering, TouchGFX will render the next frame into one frame buffer, whereas the TFT controller accesses the other frame buffer.
 When the next frame has been rendered, the buffers are swapped.
 With this approach there is never any risk of tearing regardless of how long it takes to render the next frame, since the TFT controller always has access to the latest complete frame data.
-The drawback is, of course, that two buffers are required which typically requires an external RAM.
+The drawback is that two buffers are required, often demanding external RAM.

-In TouchGFX 4.7.0 we introduced a new implementation of single buffering, which carefully tracks the current progress of the TFT controller and gradually render the portions of the screen that are “safe” to modify.
-This greatly increases the possible frame render time without tearing compared to more naive implementations, thereby making single buffering possible on more platforms.
+An optimized configuration exists for single buffering which tracks the current progress of the TFT controller and allows TouchGFX to gradually render the portions of the screen that are “safe” to modify in memory.
+This greatly improves frame render time without screen tearing compared to more naive implementations, thereby making single buffering possible on more platforms.
 Tearing can still occur if the UI takes a long time to render (e.g. makes extensive use of texture mapping or alpha blending).
-As a rule of thumb, the following applies, assuming a 60Hz display refresh rate:
+The following rules apply generally, assuming a 60Hz display refresh rate:

 - Render time less than 16.67ms: guaranteed no tearing, TouchGFX runs at 60FPS